How Radical Candor can make you a MUCH better boss

 Measure it at the listener's ears - Radical Candor coaches and practitioners stress that “feedback is measured not at the speaker’s mouth, but at the listener’s ears.”
 At first, this formula was kind of mysterious to me.
 Until I watched a video, which you can see here.
 The point is, giving criticism is a process, and you have to stay engaged throughout that process.
 When you say something, take note of how the listener is reacting and how they are internalizing your criticism.
 This will keep you engaged, caring, and will help you do the right thing eventually.

 Conclusion - how Radical Candor helps, really

 At the start of my career, I was guilty of “pinging” my superiors for petty things way too often.
 And my messages were unnecessarily long/verbose, too.
 It wasn’t until a more experienced colleague pointed it out to me that I realized I was stealing my bosses’ precious time.
 When she brought that to my attention, my initial reaction was, “Why does she care about the way I communicate with the bosses?”
 (And maybe my well-meaning colleague should have opted for talking to me in private instead of writing a PM - that would be a better option according to Radical Candor.)

 Looking back, I realize she did me a huge favor - I started communicating more professionally long before I myself became a manager.

-The moral of the tale is this: candid and timely feedback helps your employees improve and up their game, and it helps them grow professionally.
+The moral of the tale is this: candid and timely feedback helps your employees up their game and grow professionally.
 Like Kim Scott says, “No one wakes up in the morning thinking they want to go to work and do a terrible job.”
 Very often, all you need is Radical Candor to prevent that from happening.